 When you look at the US wine market today, one thing is clear: there’s lots of noise.
 A huge variety of domestic and internationally-produced wine is clamouring for attention.
 And variety is the key word: there’s California Chardonnay, for example, or natural wines from Greece; there are inky reds from the Barossa Valley and the fashionable breed of gluggable, strawberry-scented Beaujolais, to name just a few of the wine world’s many mouthwatering options.
 In truth, wine has never been so diverse and confusing.

 Given the noise, how do you get the attention of savvy sommeliers?
 The best way is the Sommeliers Choice Awards (SCA).
 The SCA is specifically designed to recognise those wines that would make a compelling addition to any wine list, so it’s where sommeliers and wine buyers look first when they’re aiming to shake things up.
-Now is the perfect time to enter: as registrations closes on July 20.
+Now is the perfect time to enter: as Submission closes on April 20, 2021.
 Enter here.

 The wines are judged in five categories: food parability, typicity, quality, value and packaging.
 The judges ask: would I stock this wine, and is it good enough for customers to order a second glass?
 Nothing is left out - this is how sommeliers judge wine, it’s how a lot of customers judge wine, and it’s the best way of assessing how good a bottle really is.

 Wines are graded out of 100, with only those above 95 points winning the coveted Double Gold award.
 There are also category awards, with best in show given to white, red, sparkling, rose and an overall winner every year, by the bottle and by the glass - reflecting how wine is presented in restaurants.
 If your wine deserves more attention, this is the best way to ensure you get it.